-The IKEA kitchen starter kit is a wonderful invention: I need it when I move out of my parents’ house and set up my first apartment of my own.
-In this case, it can really make my day: I can use my kitchen, even if I didn’t have a plan for it before.
+The IKEA kitchen starter kit is a wonderful invention: I need it when I move out of my parents’ house and set up the first apartment of my own.
+In this case, it can really save my day: I can use my kitchen even if I didn’t have a plan for it before.

-However, if you really approach it without any prior knowledge of your own (that was the case for me), then the start will still be bumpy.
+However, if you really approach it without any prior knowledge of your own (this was the case for me), then the start will still be bumpy.
 But it still helps.

 But what the starter kit can’t prevent is that I have no desire and/or talent and sooner or later end up with frozen pizza.

 If I keep at it, I’ll hit the limits and have to get additional tools, pots, etc.

 How does the starter kit fit with agile frameworks

 I think that’s a wonderful metaphor for frameworks.